 How to reach: The nearest airport, Jubbarhatti, is located 23 km from the main city.
 The nearest railhead is Kalka, which is connected by a toy train to Shimla station.

 Kullu and Manali are the twin tourist places in north India, popular for their luxuriant greenery, surreal topography, invigorating climate, and super thrilling adventure sports.
 Kullu, located at a distance of 40 km from Manali, is a stunning valley by the Beas whereas Manali is an amazing retreat, immensely popular especially among adventure freaks and honeymoon couples.
+Once you’re here, don’t forget to check out the various hip cafes that Manali is famous for!

 Key attractions: Hadimba Temple, Museum of Himachal Culture and Folk Art, Himalayan Nyingmapa Gompa, and Vashisht Hot Water Springs